themohitnair/densair/README.md

 # densair

-Condense Research Papers to comprehensive notes for easy understanding and association with related papers and concepts.
+Your reading assistant for Research Papers that intimidate and intrigue you.